WW2: Little Known Facts:

 "A general amnesty for all Japanese war crimes prisoners was announced in 1958, and men walked out of Tokyo's Sugamo Prison."

-The numbers who remember b-san, the B-29's, is falling ; in a 1990s survey, younger Japanese considered future war more likely with the US than China.
+The numbers who remember b-san, the B-29's, is falling ; in a 1990s survey, younger Japanese considered future war more likely with the U.S. than China.
 A new generation is calling to facilitate SDF operations to accommodate 'current realities'.
-Some in the US, too young to know barbarism, call for Japan to accept its "fair share" of military operations against terrorism.
+Some in the U.S ., too young to know barbarism, call for Japan to accept its "fair share" of military operations against terrorism.
 Most recently, in the first excursion of Japanese military beyond their shores, construction troops were sent to Iraq.

 November 2003 : Chemical weapons abandoned at the end of World War II in nearly 140 locations including Tokyo suburbs and other major cities and may have contaminated soil or water.
 Some 20 residents in the town of Kamisu, near Tokyo, developed health problems after drinking well water contaminated by arsenic believed to have leaked from an abandoned military stockpile.
-Last year, a dozen construction workers fell sick after they stumbled upon beer bottles containing poison gas at the site of a former navy chemical weapons factory near Tokyo.
+Last year, a dozen construction workers fell sick after they stumbled upon beer bottles containing poison gas at the site of a former Navy chemical weapons factory near Tokyo.

 Japan has said the disposal of 3,875 tons of chemical weapons on Japanese soil -- mainly mustard gas and lewisite, an arsenic-based blistering fluid -- was a military secret and that many documents on its chemical warfare were destroyed when the war ended.

 Japan also left behind about 700,000 bombs with chemical warheads in China.
-In August '04, drums of mustard gas ruptured at a construction site in Qiqihar, northeast China, killing one and sickening 33 others.
+In August 2004, drums of mustard gas ruptured at a construction site in Qiqihar, northeast China, killing one and sickening 33 others.
 Beijing says the abandoned chemical weapons have killed at least 2,000 Chinese since 1945.